Dual Occupancy Builders Melbourne, Geelong & Surf Coast

 Geelong, Torquay, North Western Suburbs of Melbourne -Expert Dual Occupancy Design and Construct Building Service Melbourne.

-For those people who know what they want in a Dual Occupancy but don't know where to start.
+For those of you who know you want a Dual Occupancy Home Design but don't know where to start.

 This type of home building can be lucrative, yet quite complex for the inexperienced.
 Those considering dual living plans may also like to consider the benefits of dual occupancy as a better way to maximise your investment and either sell both properties, one property or rent one out.